insideout10/wordlift-docs/docs/faq.rst

 What are the datasets WordLift uses for named entity recognition?
 _____________

 WordLift by default uses DBpedia and Freebase to detect and link named entities.
 With a custom configuration, the content analysis services provided by `Redlink <http://www.redlink.co>`_ and available via our professional services, can use any RDF-based `graph <key-concepts.html#knowledge-graph>`_.
 It is also possible to use *multiple graphs* for named entity recognition and `dereferencing <key-concepts.html#dereferencing-http-uris>`_.

-New entities being created with WordLift represent a custom vocabulary the analysis re-use for
+What is a triple?
+_____________

+A triple is a set of three elements: a subject, a predicate, and an object.
+Triples are linked together to form a `graph <key-concepts.html#knowledge-graph>`_ that is without hierarchy, is machine readable, and can be used to infer new facts.
+Triples in WordLift describe facts as metadata about an article or an entity.